Palm House, Kew Gardens: History

+Until 2019 an aquarium below the Palm House housed recreations of natural marine ecosystems, such as mangroves, estuaries, and rock pools, as well as freshwater displays.

+In 2025, Kew Gardens announced that the Palm House would close for a five-year renovation in 2027.
+The project was planned to cost £50 million and would entail converting the Palm House into a carbon neutral structure.
+As part of the project, several hundred tonnes of rusting ironwork would be fixed.
+Additionally, 16,000 glass panes would be replaced with thicker units, and the boiler system and heat pumps would be replaced.

 Maintenance

 In 1881, according to the "Report on The Process and Condition of The Royal Gardens at Kew", the flowerbeds in front of the building were redone and gravel paths were removed.
 The flowers at the back of the Palm House and the low areas required modified drainage.

 Record Plant

 The Palm House is host to the oldest pot plant in the world (an Encephalartos altensteinii) which was moved to the Palm House in 1848.